USAID Science for Development Fellowships logo

 2. Interview Preparation: Finalists will be provided with fellowship position descriptions for the host offices that have requested to interview them.
 SDF program staff will conduct an online placement interview webinar for finalists to provide details on the overall placement process and guidance for success during Fellowship Placement Interview Week.
 Finalists should also conduct their own research on the host office(s) they will interview with to be well informed about mission and activities in advance of the placement interview(s).

-6. Fellowship Offer Notification: SDF staff notify finalists verbally (via online meeting or phone call) of all offers that have been extended to them and discuss options.
+6. Fellowship Offer Notification: SDF staff notify finalists (via email or phone call) of all offers that have been extended to them and discuss options.
 PLEASE NOTE: Designation as a finalist does not guarantee a placement and fellowship offer.

-7. Fellowship Offer Acceptance: Official fellowship acceptance agreement letters are sent to finalists who agree to one of the USAID hosting offers that has been extended.
-Once a fellowship acceptance letter is signed and submitted, then a finalist transitions to the status of fellow, with the understanding that the placement is contingent upon receipt of a security clearance by September 15 to enter the SDF program on October 1.
+7. Fellowship Offer Acceptance: Fellowship agreement forms are sent to finalists who agree to one of the USAID hosting offers that has been extended.
+Once a fellowship agreement form is signed and submitted, then a finalist transitions to the status of fellow, with the understanding that the placement is contingent upon receipt of a security clearance by September 15 to enter the SDF program on October 1.

-9. Background Investigation/Security Clearance: Confirmed fellows processed as USmax and/or SSI employees attend a mandatory background investigation/security clearance briefing session and then complete the designated background investigation or security clearance forms within three days to ensure that processing will begin no later than June 1.
-NOTE: Fellowships may begin on October 1 only after securing the required Public Trust, Facility Clearance, or interim Security Clearance by September 15.
+9. Background Investigation/Security Clearance: Confirmed fellows processed as USmax and/or SSI employees attend a mandatory background investigation/security clearance briefing session and then complete the designated background investigation or security clearance forms within five days to ensure that processing may begin ASAP.
+NOTE: Fellowships may begin on October 1 only after receiving the required Public Trust, Facility Clearance, or interim Security Clearance by September 15.

 All selection and placement interviews will be virtual.